How to Set up Remote VPN Access Using pfSense and OpenVPN

 After the OpenVPN configuration has been completed you are ready to start adding VPN users.
 If selected the local user access option during the configuration wizard then users can be added using the pfSense user manager (System Menu \ User Manager).

 Enter a username, password, and click the certificate checkbox to generate a user certificate.
-Click the save button to complete the process of adding the user.
+Be sure to set a name in the descriptive name field, then click the save button to complete the process of adding the user.

 Installing the OpenVPN Client Export Package